Are HIPAA Data Breaches on the Decline?

 Many of us are already familiar with the big data hacks that crippled some of the world’s largest companies like Anthem, Target, and Sony.
 These were devastating breaches of data resulting in the release of millions of records.
 Monetary damages from breaches like these reach the hundreds of millions of dollars and can instantly destroy the reputation of a business, not to mention the pocket books of their consumers.

-What we often do not hear about are the thousands of other breaches that take place on literally a daily basis.
-In some instances, that’s simply because the breach was limited in scope.
+What we often do not hear about are the thousands of other data breaches that take place on literally a daily basis.
+In some instances, that’s simply because the data breach was limited in scope.
 Many individuals have their personal laptops and phones compromised every day.
 Likewise, many businesses are being compromised but in these incidents, the damage is limited in scope and only the individual or the particular business is impacted.
 However, there are thousands of other hacking incidents occurring every day that are stealing credit card numbers and sensitive health information.
 So, why don’t you hear about all of these?

 While they do not make the headlines, small and medium sized healthcare companies are being compromised at an increasingly alarming rate.
 What’s more troubling is that many of them don’t even realize it or when they do, it’s already too late.
 On average, a hacker is present on a company network for over 200 days before anyone even becomes aware.